Last Site Update: September 1st, 2023 | Latest Version: 10.2.1

 Installing with the update site

-To install PyDev and PyDev Extensions using the Eclipse Update Manager, you need to use the Help > Install New Software... menu (note that in older versions, this would be the 'Find and Install' menu).
+To install PyDev and PyDev Extensions using the Eclipse Update Manager, you need to use the Help > Install New Software... menu.

-In the next screen, add the update site(s) you want to work with ( See below for a list with the available update sites).
+In the next screen, add the update site(s) you want to work with from the list below:

-And finally, read the license agreement and if you accept, select the accept radio button and click 'Finish'.
+Now, read the license agreement and if you accept, select the accept radio button and click Finish.

 At that point, Eclipse should automatically download the plugin contents and present you to a dialog asking if you want to restart (to which you should say yes).